TonyH98/9-1-front-end-portfolio-project/proposal.md

 - As a user I should be able to see a default anime quote from the API
 - As a user I should be able to look up anime quote either typing a character name or anime title into the input box
 - As a user if I leave the input box empty or I type in character name or title that the api does not have I should get an error message
+- Here is the link to the website: https://tonyh98.github.io/9-1-front-end-portfolio-project/